 The Last Of The Philippines: during the Spain - United States war in 1898, the Siege of Baler took place.
 Filipino revolutionaries laid siege to a fortified church manned by colonial Spanish troops in the town of Baler, Philippines for 11 months.
 That war ended in December 1898 with Spain's surrender and annexation of the Philippines to the United States.
 Funny thing is, the Spanish defenders didn't receive any news, and so kept defending the church until 1899, much to the Filipino's confusion.
 They even had to make their own shoes from rope and a plank of wood.

 The guards of the United State's Tomb of the Unknown Soldier, located at Arlington National Cemetery.
 Each guard is is a determinator of the 1st degree.
-The weather could be torrential rain, high winds, extreme heat, extreme cold, a blizzard, or even a hurricane, but the Tomb of the Unknown Soldier will always be guarded 24/7.
+The weather could be torrential rain, high winds, extreme heat, extreme cold, a blizzard, or even a hurricane, but the Tomb of the Unknown Soldier will always be guarded 24/7note There are provisions for the guards to retire to a nearby building where they can be sheltered from the weather and still watch the Tomb.
+To date, the guards have not done this no matter how bad the weather has gotten..
 The Tomb of the Unknown Soldier Guard Identification Badge is awarded to the guards and is the second rarest award in the US Army (rarest is the Army Astronaut Badge).
 Only 604 people (as of October 2012) have received it.

 Indeed, any country with a constantly guarded memorial will have a crop of these.
 Take this◊ picture.
 At first sight, all it seems to be is a Greek man in a silly hat crying.
 The story behind it?
 That man is one of the Evzoni, who are the Greek Army's most elite unit.
 They dress like that because that is how the klephts, who fought the Ottoman occupiers dressed.
 So why is he crying?
 Because he is standing in a cloud of tear gas during a riot, and, as a guard of the Greek Tomb of the Unknown Soldier, he is not permitted to move.
 So he ain't budging.

-Simo Häyhä, the Trope Codifier for a Cold Sniper.
-An ordinary Finnish farmer, when the Winter War broke out took his iron-sighted Mosin Nagant and went to town with the Russian Army, killing 542 Soviet soldiers with his rifle and 200 with a submachine gun.
+Simo Häyhä, the Trope Codifier for a Cold Sniper (and a One-Man Army, having over 700 confirmed kills).
+An ordinary Finnish farmer, when the Winter War broke out took his iron-sighted Mosin Nagant and went to town on the Russian Army, killing 542 Soviet soldiers with his rifle and 200 with a submachine gun.
 He was able to survive counter-snipers, enemy platoons, artillery barrages sent only to kill him.
 When one Soviet sniper got lucky and hit him in the chin, he managed to kill him and return with his unit before fainting.
 He was in a coma for 11 days and when he woke up, the war had just ended.
 He lived until 2002, at the age of 96.
-Was nicknamend The White Death by the Soviets.
+Was nicknamed The White Death by the Soviets.

 The army of Harold Godwinson.
 It marched all the way accross England to wipe out the Vikings at Stamford Bridge.
 Then marched all the way back to meet William I at Hastings.
 Then fought him all day in a Last Stand.